Nizwa Souq (2026): A Step-By-Step Guide & What to Buy

 The two old letter boxes near the post office — a small detail many people walk past without noticing.

-The West Souq
+Step Four: The West Souq

 The entrance to the West Souq in Nizwa market